 Top Online SLP Programs for 2024

 With jobs for speech-language pathologists set to grow by 25% over the coming decade, it stands to reason that more online master’s in speech pathology programs are being created to meet the demand.
 Since there are more options than ever before, it’s crucial that you find a degree that supports your future career goals and puts you on a strong path toward a meaningful career.
-To help you find the best option for your individual needs, we’ve pulled together the top online SLP programs available in 2023.
+To help you find the best option for your individual needs, we’ve pulled together the top online SLP programs available for the ’23-’24 school year.
 Check out our top picks below.